metamath/metamath-book/README.md

 - texlive-collection-bibtexextra
 - texlive-collection-latexrecommended

+On a Unix-like system you can simply run the script `./generate-pdf` to generate a normal PDF
+(or `./make-narrow` to generate a narrow version).

-See the file "metamath.tex" for how to generate a PDF file.
+See the file `metamath.tex` for detailed instructions how to generate a PDF file by hand.

 ## Citation